okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/resolve-import-conflicts/before-you-begin/javascript/platform.md

-To run the sample code in this guide, the application platform you use needs to support execution of JavaScript code using the Node.js framework.
+To run the sample code in this guide, the platform you use needs to support JavaScript and the Node.js framework.